 Add ¾ cup of green peas.
 A mix of fine chopped veggies like beetroot, beans and peas also go well to make this dish.

 Sometimes I soak about ¼ cup of moong dal (skinned & split yellow beans) for 2 hours in warm water.
 Drain the water and add it to the pan along with carrots.
 Cover and cook until tender.
-If needed sprinkle water to add moisture to the lentils.
-Moong dal should be fully cooked and not mushy.
+If required sprinkle water to provide moisture so the lentils cook well.
+Moong dal should be fully cooked yet not become mushy.

 For a change I also use 100 grams of fine chopped spinach or palak in this recipe.